 Decision analysis Structured model representing health care pathways examining effects of an models intervention on outcomes of interest.
-Types Decision tree models State transition models Markov cohort simulation Individual based microsimulation (first-order Monte Carlo) Discrete event simulation Dynamic transmission models Agent based models - Agent based models Examples Estimation of long-term benefits and harms outcomes from complex intervention, e.g. minimum unit pricing of alcohol Estimation of benefits and harms of population mammography screening based in microsimulation model, e.g. Wisconsin model from CISNET collaboration[58] Susceptible-Infectious-Recovery transmission dynamic model to assess effectiveness of lockdown during the SARS-CoV-2 pandemic[59] Pharmacology and Computational models developed to organize, analyse, simulate, visualize or toxicology models predict toxicological and ecotoxicological effects of chemicals.
-In some cases, these toxicology models models are used to estimate the toxicity of a substance even before it has been synthesized. Туреѕ Structural alerts and rule-based models Read-Across Dose response and Time response Toxicokinetic (TK) and toxicodynamic(TD) Uncertainty factors Quantitative structure activity relationship (QSAR) Biomarker-based toxicity models Examples Structural alerts for mutagenicity and skin sensitisation Read-across for complex endpoints such as chronic toxicity Pharmacokinetic (PK) models to calculate concentrations of substances in organs, following a variety of exposures QSAR models for carcinogenicity TGx-DDI biomarker to detect DNA damage-inducing agents Fundamentary (-) The EDA defined these models are (A simplification of well), that is set at a lite Environmental I I DO FUN GOTIDOG TROCO MODOLE DELLA SIMPLIFICATION OF FORLITY THAT IS CONSTRUCTED TO The EPA defined these models as: 'A simplification of reality that is constructed to models gain insights into select attributes of a physical, biological, economic, or social models gain insights into select attributes of a physical, biological, economic, or social system.'
-It involves the application of multidisciplinary knowledge to explain, models gain insights into select attributes of a physical, biological, economic, or social
+Types Decision tree models State transition models Markov cohort simulation Individual based microsimulation (first-order Monte Carlo) Discrete event simulation Dynamic transmission models Agent based models Examples Estimation of long-term benefits and harms outcomes from complex intervention, e.g. minimum unit pricing of alcohol Estimation of benefits and harms of population mammography screening based in microsimulation model, e.g. Wisconsin model from CISNET collaboration[58] Susceptible-Infectious-Recovery transmission dynamic model to assess effectiveness of lockdown during the SARS-CoV-2 pandemic[59] Pharmacology and toxicology models Computational models developed to organize, analyse, simulate, visualize or predict toxicological and ecotoxicological effects of chemicals.
+In some cases, these models are used to estimate the toxicity of a substance even before it has been synthesized.
+Types Structural alerts and rule-based models Read-Across Dose response and Time response Toxicokinetic (TK) and toxicodynamic(TD) Uncertainty factors Quantitative structure activity relationship (QSAR) Biomarker-based toxicity models Examples Structural alerts for mutagenicity and skin sensitisation Read-across for complex endpoints such as chronic toxicity Pharmacokinetic (PK) models to calculate concentrations of substances in organs, following a variety of exposures QSAR models for carcinogenicity TGx-DDI biomarker to detect DNA damage-inducing agents Environmental models The EPA defined these models as: 'A simplification of reality that is constructed to gain insights into select attributes of a physical, biological, economic, or social system.'
+It involves the application of multidisciplinary knowledge to explain, explore and predict the Earth's response to environmental change, and the interactions between human activities and natural processes.

 Classification (based on the CREM guidance document):

 Human activity models

 Natural systems process

 Emission models

 Fate and transport models

-Exposure models
+• Exposure models

 Human health effects models

 Ecological effects models

 Economic impact models

 Noneconomic impact models

 Examples

 Land use regression models

 IH SkinPerm [60]

 ConsExpo [61]

 other exposure models [62]

 Other HopScore: An Electronic Outcomes-Based Emergency Triage System [63]

 Computational general equilibrium (CGE) models [64]

-Although not des I scribed in this classification simple calculations incorporating two or more pieces of evidence as
+Although not described in this classification simple calculations incorporating two or more pieces of evidence as

-ultiplication of a RR by the baseline risk to obtain the absolute risk difference of an intervention gh pragmatic, with their respective assumptions.
+for example the multiplication of a RR by the baseline risk to obtain the absolute risk difference of an intervention

+is a model, although pragmatic, with their respective assumptions.